Arun-GH/myymotto-vehicle-manager/replit.md

 ## Recent Changes: Latest modifications with dates

+**July 25, 2025**: INTERCHANGED state and city positions on edit profile page as requested by user
+- MOVED state field to first position (left side) and city field to second position (right side) in the address section grid layout
+- MAINTAINED all existing functionality and validation while updating the visual order of the form fields
+- UPDATED profile editing form to show State | City instead of City | State for better user experience

 **July 25, 2025**: REVERTED profile page to separate viewing and editing modes due to user preference
 - RESTORED original two-mode profile structure with separate viewing and editing interfaces as requested by user
 - ADDED back isEditing state management with proper conditional rendering for viewing vs editing modes